Chamberlain University has more than 125 years of history preparing extraordinary nursing graduates and healthcare professionals.

-The HESI A2 Exam is an admission requirement for all applicants to Chamberlain College of Nursing’s BSN and ADN programs.
+The HESI A2 Exam is an admission requirement for all applicants to Chamberlain College of Nursing’s BSN program.
 Find the answers to some frequently-asked questions about the exam below:

 The HESI A2 Exam consists of seven academic exams and a personality profile that identifies the applicant’s learning style.
 All applicants for pre-licensure programs are required to complete the HESI A2 Exam prior to admission.